 The Labor Department said on Thursday first-time filings for

 unemployment benefits totaled 338,000 in the week ended Dec.
 21,

 down from an upwardly revised 380,000 the previous week.
 The

-improvement in the domestic labor market, but it was not steep
+domestic labor market has further improved, but it was not

-enough to alter the notion that job growth is speeding up,
+enough to support the notion that job growth is speeding up,

 boosting economic growth and inflation from current levels.